School room 2

-- Newest display: on LeClaire’s Historical District.
+- LeClaire’s Historical District

-- Recently, we received a donation from Mike Wolfe of “American Pickers“.
+- A few years ago, we received a donation from Mike Wolfe of “American Pickers“.
 It is Iron-Eyes Cody’s Tee Pee.
 He was an Italian actor who portrayed an Indian in many Westerns, including John Wayne.
 He also was known as the crying Indian from the TV commercial to save the environment.
 The show also did a good tribute to Cecil Fletcher who was friends with the actor and we have a display dedicated to him as well.
 Cecil was a local musician who wrote a song about LeClaire and had it copyrighted so we have an official city song.
 Not too many towns can boost that.
 We also sell his music.

 - Room opened just for “Kids”.
 Children ages 3 to 8 years old accompanied by an adult can find “hands-on” exhibits they can explore.
 We have a pilots’ wheel, a musical wall, dress up area, a place to plant a garden, and much more fun.